Aliases for CHRM1 Gene

 GeneCards Summary for CHRM1 Gene

 CHRM1 (Cholinergic Receptor Muscarinic 1) is a Protein Coding gene.
 Diseases associated with CHRM1 include Heart Block, Congenital and Pelizaeus-Merzbacher Disease.
-Among its related pathways are Monoamine GPCRs and Signaling by GPCR.
-Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and phosphatidylinositol phospholipase C activity.
+Among its related pathways are Monoamine GPCRs and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and phosphatidylinositol phospholipase C activity.
 An important paralog of this gene is CHRM3.

 The muscarinic acetylcholine receptor mediates various cellular responses, including inhibition of adenylate cyclase, breakdown of phosphoinositides and modulation of potassium channels through the action of G proteins.
 Primary transducing effect is Pi turnover.

 Muscarinic receptors are widely distributed throughout the body and control distinct functions according to location and subtype (M1 - M5).They are predominantly expressed in the parasympathetic nervous system where they exert both inhibitory and excitatory effects.